Henry IV of Castile: Blanche II of Navarre

 Prince Henry celebrated his marriage to Blanche of Navarre in 1440, when he was 15 years old.
 The cardinal Juan de Cervantes presided over the official ceremony.
 Her parents were Blanche I of Navarre and John II of Navarre.
 The marriage had been agreed in 1436 as part of the peace negotiations between Castile and Navarre.
 The dowry included territories and villas that had previously belonged to Navarre but had been won by the Castillian side during the war, and the Castilians agreed to hand the lands back provided they would be given them back again as part of this dowry.

 In May 1453, the bishop of Segovia Luis Vázquez de Acuña annulled the marriage of Henry and Blanche, on the grounds of Henry's sexual impotence due to a curse.
 This neatly reflected the recent political changes: Castile had supported Charles, Prince of Viana in his fight against John II of Aragon for the Navarrese throne since 1451, and Álvaro de Luna, Duke of Trujillo had been executed in May 1453, leaving Henry with greater control of Castile.
 Henry alleged that he had been incapable of sexually consummating the marriage, despite having tried for over three years, the minimum period required by the church.
 Other women, prostitutes from Segovia, testified that they had had sexual relations with Henry, which is why he blamed his inability to consummate the marriage on a spell.
 Henry's alleged "permanent impotence" only affected his relations with Blanche.
 Blanche and Henry were cousins, and he was also a cousin of Joan of Portugal, whom he wanted to marry instead.
 Therefore, the reason he used to seek the annulment was the sort of spell that only affected his ability to consummate this one marriage, and would not cause any problems for him with other women.
 Pope Nicholas V corroborated the decision in December of the same year in a papal bull and provided a papal dispensation for Henry's new marriage with the sister of the Portuguese king.

 One of Henry's detractors, the historian Alfonso de Palencia, wrote that the marriage had been a sham and accused Henry of despising his wife and planning to commit adultery to bear children.
 According to Palencia, Henry demonstrated "most extreme abhorrence" to his wife, and indifference to the confines of marriage.
-However, in 1462 Blanche gave up her right to the Navarre throne so Henry could take it, and selected him as her protector, against her own father John II of Aragon.
+However, in 1462 Blanche gave up her right to the Navarrese throne so Henry could take it, and selected him as her protector, against her own father John II of Aragon.